More than a million could die waiting for green cards as US immigration buckles amid COVID

 Delays are also discouraging workers.
 For some people with work visas, problems arise if their employer doesn’t start green card sponsorship early enough to account for delays, said Dagmar Butte, an immigration lawyer in Portland, Ore.

 That’s because the Department of Labor has set strict timelines for the employment authorization process, including a requirement that employers recruit workers within a period of six months.
-But with prevailing wage determinations taking six months or longer, employers sometimes have to use guesswork in setting pay, leaving them vulnerable to audits.
+But with prevailing-wage determinations taking six months or longer, employers sometimes have to use guesswork in setting pay, leaving them vulnerable to audits.
 Further complicating matters, workers with certain visas operate under deadlines that require them to switch to a different visa or a green card to remain in the U.S.

 “When you make it so difficult to comply, and the timelines are so long, and you have a worker shortage in the country, you hit a critical mass point real fast,” Butte said.
 “For many people there just aren’t very many alternatives, and then, yes, they do end up having to go home.”